xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 ## Common Use Cases

-You can apply the condition to terminate execution in many different situations.
-This section provides you three examples: Terminate test suite execution, terminate test suite collection in sequential mode, and terminate test suite collection in parallel mode.
+As stated above, you can apply the condition to terminate the execution in many different situations.
+This section provides you with the following usage examples on three common use cases.

+1. Terminate test suite execution
+2. Terminate test suite collection in sequential mode
+3. Terminate test suite collection in parallel mode.

 ### Terminate Test Suite Execution

 Given that you have a test suite that has 6 test cases.
 You set the ``maxFailedTests=4``.
+(T = 4).

 >**Notes**:
 >
-> - T is the number of maximum failure test cases.
+> - T is the number of maximum failure test cases (threshold).
 > - x is the number of failures test cases in the test suite.

-When you click **Execute**, the test suite runs with ``maxFailedTests=4``.
-Test case 1 passes, which means the number of the failures test case in this test suite is 0 (x = 0).
+When you click **Execute**, the test suite runs with T = 4.

-Test cases 2, 3, and 4 fail, which means the number of the failures test case in this test suite is 4 (x = 4).
+- If test case 1 passed, the number of the failures test case in this test suite is 0 (x = 0).
+- If test case 2 failed, then x = 1.
+- If test case 3 failed, then x = 2.
+- If test case 4 failed, then x = 3.

-Since x = T, the test suite is terminated, and test case 5 is not run.
+- If test case 5 failed, then x = 4.
+Since x = 4 = T, the test suite is terminated and test case 6 is not trigger to run.

-The test suite has the result describes in the table below:
+Below are the final status of each test case in the test suite.

 <table data-number-column="false"><colgroup><col /><col /><col /><col /></colgroup>
 <tbody>